Service Barrie (705) 726-4242ServiceBarrie@barrie.ca

 several locations in Barrie.
 As a result, forestry staff commenced Phase 2 of the EAB Program.

 ALHB is native to China and is considered a major pest of hardwood trees in many parts of the country.
-Based on the Chinese experience with this insect and the recent infestations in the United States and Vaughan, this beetle would survive and reproduce in the hardwood forests of southern Canada.
+Based on the Chinese experience with this insect and the infestations in the United States and Vaughan, this beetle would survive and reproduce in the hardwood forests of southern Canada.

 A variety of hardwood trees serve as hosts to ALHB.
 In Asia, the primary hosts are